openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   period or another organizing principle for course content.
 A section contains one or more subsections.

-  For more information, see :ref:`partnercoursestaff:Developing Course Sections`.
+  For more information, see :ref:`Developing Course Sections`.